-With time the image of Christ holding the Earth globe became widespread, and during the Baroque Period, from the middle of the 17the century on, nearly a default version.
-At the same time we see gradual disappearance of the ‘glass orbs’ that became very exceptional.
+With time the image of Christ holding the Earth globe became widespread, and during the Baroque Period, from the middle of the 17the century on, it is nearly a default version.
+At the same time we see gradual disappearance of the ‘glass orbs’ that became fairly exceptional.

 It is always difficult for me to ‘conclude’ such ‘conceptual’ postings.
 Its initial focus point was fairly compact, to understand a bit better the meaning of one interesting orb on one Flemish panel of the 15th century.
-As often happens, it took a large excursion to the human history to unpack the whole meaning of these power balls, and then returned back to the re-interpretation of this power in Christianity.
+As often happens, it took a rather lengthy excursion to the human history in the efforts to unpack the meaning of these ‘power balls’, and then a return back to the re-interpretation of this ‘power balls’ in (Christian) Europe.

-As we’ve seen, the very material and design of these orbs added a number of interesting new features to this old symbol (for examples, that they began to contain these ‘worlds’ that we, as spectators, could see (in a funny way placing us in the same world-observing position the God is supposed to have).
-I sense that there are more overtones that these glass orb added to the inititial, for examples, their ‘cleanness’ and ‘clarity’ (or may be a certain degree of ‘obscurity’, with a reference the ‘glass, darkly’.)
+As we’ve seen, the very material and design of these orbs added a number of interesting new features to this old symbol.
+For examples, they began to contain these ‘inner worlds’ that we, spectators, could see (in a funny way placing us in the same world-observing position the God is supposed to have).
+I sense that there are more overtones that these glass orbs added to the initial idea, for examples, their ‘cleanness’ and ‘clarity’ (or may be a certain degree of ‘obscurity’, with a reference the ‘glass, darkly’.)

-I didn’t find yet any of these orbs connected in any way with the Eye of Providence (which would seem to be only logical).
-And this leads to the usual ending of such posting: more (re)search is to be done.
+I didn’t find any of these orbs connected in any way to the Eye of Providence (which would seem to be only logical).
+This of course leads to the usual ending of such posts: more (re)search is to be done.

-PS: Here I was actually planning to finish this posting (but not the theme of the glass orbs itself, I have at least one important sequel to add).
+PS: I was actually planning to finish this posting here (though not the theme of the glass orbs itself, I have at least one important sequel to add).
 But then I decided to add an important dimension, related to both the concept of the Globus cruciger in Christianity and to its depiction in religious art.

 This is quite a complex issue, and I may easily blurp one or a few very foolish things, so treat the text below as the very first stub only.
 I will have to do much more research to say something solid.